dsouzajude/xFlow/README.md

 - Do work based on these events
 - Optionally emit an output event for other lambda functions to work on

-For now, the transport for pub/sub we use is AWS Kinesis, but later we intend to make this as a plugin that can be used for any pub/sub protocol.
+xFlow uses AWS Kinesis as the streaming engine to publish and subscribe events in a workflow.
+As described above, these events would then be processed via AWS Lambda functions after they have been subscribed to it.
+The configuration file that you provide to xFlow would be the glue that combines events to the processors in a workflow.

-This tool internally creates the AWS Lambda functions and subscribes them to AWS Kinesis.
+xFlow will internally create the AWS Lambda functions and subscribe them to AWS Kinesis.
+All you need to do is write the body of the lambda functions.

+xFlow supports all languages AWS Lambda supports.
+At this moment, lambdas can only be uploaded from the local filesystem or s3.
+In the future we will support integration with github.

 Creating a sample workflow: